Sharing Settings

 Sharing rules grant wider record access but can’t restrict record access.

-There are two types of sharing rule:
+There are two types of sharing rules:

 Based on record owner